Quansight-Labs/jupyter-output-spec/README.md

     // The initial node for rendering
     node: Element,

-    // calling this function will given you the changes in the nodes you should render to.
-    // If you don't call it, your function will be re-rendered for each new node.
+    // Use this function if you want to synchronize state between multiple views of this renderer.
+    // The iterable will be updated whenever this output is mounted on a new node, like in JupyterLab
+    // when you click "Create New View for Output"
     //
-    // These changes happen when the frontend adds a new place to render this output,
-    // like in JupyterLab when you open an output in a new window.
-    // by allowing you to handle both these nodes in one function, you can synchronize
-    // views between them without going through the backend or writing to globals
+    // If you don't call before a new node is mounted, then this function is called again for the new node
+    // and rendered independently.
     listenNodeEvents: () => AsyncIterable<NodeEvent>
     // will resolve to error if not connected to kernel createComm(targetName: string, data: object): Promise<Comm>;